lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans6.md

 * <b>Install & Execute CTABGAN+</b>
+  * CTABGAN+ wasn't included in `requirements.txt` because it needs manually installation, and it doesn't have a version.
   * Download CTABGAN+ repo by typing `git clone https://github.com/Team-TUD/CTAB-GAN-Plus.git` through your terminal.
   * Make sure your input real data is in "CSV" format.
   * To generate synthetic data, you can adjust [these parameters][4], output has to save as a "CSV" file, and the code